AuDigitalHealth/ci-medicare-records/pages/_includes/vaccine-serial-number-1-intro.md

 #### Implementation guidance
 No additional guidance.

-This profile is referenced by [Immunization Australian Immunisation Register](StructureDefinition-immunization-air.html).
+This profile is referenced by [Australian Immunisation Register Immunisation](StructureDefinition-immunization-air.html).